 Compact Flash Cards (CF Cards) became very popular and widely accepted with the advancements in digital cameras and personal digital assistants.
-CF cards give users the freedom to go and purchase cards with storage capacity that meets both their needs and expectations.
-CF cards became so popular due to a number of reasons and one of the main reasons is that compact flash cards are non volatile: meaning, the data stored in the CF card is retained even if the power on the device is turned off.
+CompactFlash give users the freedom to go and purchase cards with storage capacity that meets both their needs and expectations.
+CF cards became popular due to a number of reasons.
+One of the main reasons is that compact flash cards are non volatile.
+Meaning the data stored in the CF card is retained even if the power on the device is turned off.

 Do not fill up your card to the max of its storage capacity.
 You should always make sure that you know the actual capacity of your CF card.
 Suppose the size of your compact flash card is 2GB.
 This does not mean that you need to store 2GB of data to the card.
 When the card becomes completely full, then there is more of a chance that the data and the camera card will become corrupted.
 So, try to leave some storage space on your compact flash card.
 You also have to be very careful in the handling of the card.
 You should keep it in a safe dry location that is free of dust.

 It is always a good idea to format your CF card than to manually delete the data by going over images and videos individually.
 By performing the format operation on your compact flash card, you are automatically scanning and also correcting any disk errors, thus bringing the card back to its original factory state.
 In other words, you are preventing the CF card from getting corrupted when you properly format it after each shoot.
 Do not use your CF card when the battery on your device, whether it is a PDA, digital camera or laptop is low.
 If the data has been written to the CF card exactly as the battery is getting low, there is a good chance that the card will become corrupted.
 In short, handle your card carefully and avoid compact flash card failures.